TrellixVulnTeam/swahilipython_SCMU/Doc/tutorial/stdlib2.rst

    array('H', [10, 700])

-The :mod:`collections` module provides a :class:`~collections.deque()` object that is like a list with faster appends and pops from the left side but slower lookups in the middle.
+The :mod:`collections` module provides a :class:`~collections.deque()` object that is like a list with faster appends and pops kutoka the left side but slower lookups in the middle.
 These objects are well suited for implementing queues and breadth first tree searches::

-   >>> from collections import deque
+   >>> kutoka collections agiza deque
    >>> d = deque(["task1", "task2", "task3"])
    >>> d.append("task4")
    >>> print("Handling", d.popleft())